 Don’t be confused by compostable utensils: they don’t belong in plastic recycling or backyard compost piles.
 Only place them in commercial compost bins, so they can fully break down.
 Find out more.

 Don’t put bioplastics in your backyard pile.
-Commercial facilities are better at composting tough materials because they can reach higher temperatures, more material can be broken down.
-That’s why meats and bioplastics are accepted in these bins.
+Commercial facilities are better at composting tough materials because they can reach higher temperatures.
+That’s why meats and bioplastics are accepted in commercial composting bins.
 Watch this video to learn more.